tango-controls/rfc/2/README.md

 ### State Machine
 * By default State Attribute value SHALL be `UNKNOWN`.

-* If at a given time the Device State is `ON` and at least one of Device Attributes has the *quality* set to `ALARM`, the State Attribute SHOULD be set to `ALARM`.
+* By default the Device State SHOULD be in ALARM if at a given time the Device State is ON and at least one of Device Attribute has the quality set to ALARM.

 Value of Device's State Attribute MAY impact how the Device responds to: